SharePoint/sp-dev-docs/docs/spfx/toolchain/provision-sharepoint-assets.md

         <Default>[today]</Default>
     </Field>
 ```

-#### Content Types
+### Content types

 A content type is a reusable collection of metadata (columns), behavior, and other settings for a category of items or documents in a SharePoint list or document library.
 Content types enable you to manage the settings for a category of information in a centralized, reusable way.

 For example, imagine a business situation in which you have three different types of documents: expense reports, purchase orders, and invoices.
 All three types of documents have some characteristics in common; for one thing, they are all financial documents and contain data with values in currency.
 Yet each type of document has its own data requirements, its own document template, and its own workflow.

 One solution to this business problem is to create four content types.
 The first content type, Financial Document, could encapsulate data requirements that are common to all financial documents in the organization.
 The remaining three, Expense Report, Purchase Order, and Invoice, could inherit common elements from Financial Document.
 In addition, they could define characteristics that are unique to each type, such as a particular set of metadata, a document template to be used in creating a new item, and a specific workflow for processing an item.

 You can refer to the schema and attributes in the [Content Type Element](https://msdn.microsoft.com/en-us/library/aa544268.aspx) documentation to define a new content type in your solution.

-Below is an example of a content type:
+Following is an example of a content type:

 ```xml
 <ContentType ID="0x010042D0C1C200A14B6887742B6344675C8B"